Adam-Lechnos/windows-enforcer/README.md

 ### Updating files
 From the NAS drive's enforcement folder, make changes to any file and it will sync and either execute or install.

-**IMPORTANT** Never change the name of the file, `script\batch\first_run_enforcement_checks.bat`, either within the NAS directory or locally on any client.
+**IMPORTANT** Never change the name of the file, `C:\damo_net\windows_enforcer\batch\first_run_enforcement_checks.bat`, either within the NAS directory or locally on any client.
 If the 'First Run Enforcement Checks' scheduled task is ever deleted or modified, the above steps should be followed.

 ### Tamper Protection
 Each client runtime will ensure the following OS Settings and Windows Filesystem Permissions
 * Enable Audit logging for logon and logoff events -both success and failures
-* Lock down the directory, `C:\Scripts` with only read and list access by non-Admins within the `Users` group.
+* Lock down the directory, `C:\damo_net` with only read and list access by non-Admins within the `Users` group.
 * Scheduled tasks are only viewable/modifiable by Admins.

 ### Feature Flags
-The First Run Enforcement Script contains a feature flag folder, editable on the NAS enforcement folder, `\scripts\batch\featureFlags-first-run_enforcement_checks`
+The First Run Enforcement Script contains a feature flag folder, editable on the NAS enforcement folder, `\windows_enforcer\batch\featureFlags-first-run_enforcement_checks`
 Each file may be set to ON by updating the appended name accordingly.

 #### Feature Flag file details - file names below are case/spelling sensitive: